 What is the best background for product photography?

 Pure white (#FFFFFF) remains the standard for marketplace listings because it removes visual noise and keeps the focus on the product.
-For branded storefronts and lifestyle marketing, contextual backgrounds showing the product in real environments tend to outperform plain white on engagement metrics and time-on-page, even though they do not always meet strict marketplace image rules.
+For branded storefronts and lifestyle marketing, contextual backgrounds showing the product in real environments tend to outperform plain white on engagement metrics and time-on-page, even though they do not typically meet strict marketplace image rules.

 Can AI replace a professional product photographer?